 A 0.5ms grey to grey response time is specified, but as usual don’t put too much weight on this.
 A 1ms MPRT response time is also specified, using the ELMB Sync strobe backlight mode.
 This can be activated at the same time as Adaptive-Sync.
 The stand attaches centrally and is fully adjustable, including 100mm (3.94 inches) height adjustment.
 It can be removed using a quick-release mechanism, with 100 x 100mm VESA mounting supported as an alternative.
 An Aura Sync RGB LED motif is included towards the top right, customisable via the OSD or using Armoury Crate software.
 The ports face downwards and include; DC power input (external ‘power brick’), a 3.5mm headphone jack, 2 HDMI 2.0 ports, 2 DP 1.4 ports and 2 USB 3.0 ports (plus upstream).

 Further details are available on the manufacturer’s website.
-Information on price and availability still to come.
+The monitor is listed for $700 USD.